 The History of Art exam comprises two three hour papers which consist of a series of shorter and longer questions: Paper 1 examines Visual Analysis and the two Themes topics; Paper 2 examines the two Periods topics.

 History of Art is great for students who are interested in art and architecture.
 History of Art connects directly with design and visual culture such as film and fashion and it deals in historical and philosophical contexts, so historians and philosophers may well be interested.
 Definitely an excellent option for anyone who enjoys visiting museums and galleries.

-As an A level, it complements subjects such as English, Classical Civilization, Religious Studies, Modern Languages, Sociology, Communication Studies, Film Studies and Psychology – to name a few!
+As an A-Level, History of Art complements subjects such as English, History, Philosophy, Classical Civilization, Religious Studies, Media Studies, Film Studies, Modern Languages, Sociology, and Psychology – to name a few!

 d’Overbroeck’s History of Art students regularly go on to study History of Art degrees at university.
 History of Art is a so-called ‘facilitating’ subject and will help you in your applications to any degree course.
 It is an excellent supporting subject for students interested in studying art or design, whether fine art, architecture, fashion, graphics, photography or film-making.
 History of Art also relates directly to subjects such as literature, history, philosophy and anthropology.

 Our HoA students regularly gain offers of places on some of the best degree courses in the UK such as Cambridge, UCL, the Courtauld institute, Leeds, Sussex, Manchester, Birmingham and Edinburgh.

 Recent A-Level students are currently studying degrees in Fine Art at Newcastle, Fashion at CSM, Architecture at the Architectural Association, Theatre Design at Bristol Old Vic, Archaeology at UCL and Philosophy at Cambridge.